koschke/zwift/README.md

 You need to install a _Python_ interpreter for _Python_ **version 3.11** on your computer.
 You can download Python [here](https://www.python.org/downloads/) for a Windows, Linux or a Mac computer at no costs.
 Make sure that you install version 3.11._X_ where _X_ can be any number (I recommend to install the highest _X_ currently available).

-In addition, to _Python_ you need of course download the script itself that is available (here)[https://github.com/koschke/zwift/blob/main/zwift.py].
+In addition to _Python_, you need of course to download the script itself that is available [here](https://github.com/koschke/zwift/blob/main/zwift.py).
 You can copy it to any location on your computer's hard disk.
 Just remember where.
+I recommend to copy it to the directory [where the Zwift workouts reside](https://zwiftinsider.com/load-custom-workouts/) (see also below).

 That's it.
 You are good to go.